bramwelt/website/source/drafts/opensourcecontributing.rst

 or "What would you like me to do?".
 Just tell yourself you're a contributor and you'll be one.

-.. note: This doesn't mean you don't have to put the work in still.
+.. note: You still have to put the work in.

-The truth is most project contributors don't have the time or skill to invest in mentoring or delegating tasks.
-Most of them have full time jobs and other priorities.
+The truth is most contributors don't have the time to invest in mentoring.
+All of them have jobs and other priorities.
 They contribute because they're passionate about the software, and use it regularly.

 2. Provide Support
 ------------------